leewtai/Data_mine_us_county/README.md

 Issue: The random forest classifier yields ~52–54% accuracy, which is not significantly better than random guessing (given 4 clusters = 25% chance).

-Suggestion: Apply dimensionality reduction (PCA or t-SNE) prior to clustering to:

-- Visualize the feature space and understand whether the clusters are separable.

-- Possibly reduce noise and improve clustering performance.

-(See cluster.R with actual code modifications).

-I implemented PCA before k-means clustering to reduce feature noise and enhance cluster robustness.
-The PCA-derived clusters showed improved interpretability and better separation in t-SNE visualizations.
+I implemented PCA on the scaled feature matrix (excluding non-numeric columns like NAME) and retained the top 5 principal components to reduce noise and enhance cluster separation.
+I then applied k-means clustering on the PCA scores.
+The PCA-derived clusters would probably show improved interpretability and clearer separation in t-SNE visualizations.
+I also added silhouette analysis to validate cluster compactness and separation.
+Additional evaluation using an elbow plot could further refine the choice of K.

 # Clusting the US Counties Household Counts